BlackRookSoftware/Math/README.md

 This library contains classes for mathematical functions or geometric calculations.
 These classes can be redistributed in whole or in part.

+### Why?

+This has been done before - several times, even - but this one is MIT licensed and acknowledges that not all of it (at once) will be useful.

 ### Library

 Contained in this release is a series of classes that should be used for common math or geometry.